Skip Navigation

 Many provincial governments in Canada have established dedicated agencies to execute major capital projects.
 The most active provincial agencies are Infrastructure Ontario, Infrastructure BC, Alberta Infrastructure and the Société Québécoise des Infrastructures (SQI).

 The federal government established the Canada Infrastructure Bank (CIB) in June 2017.
 Its purpose is to invest C$35-billion of federal funding in revenue-generating infrastructure projects that are in the public interest and attract private capital.
 The CIB has broad powers, allowing it to pursue potentially innovative funding solutions for public infrastructure projects.
 Priority sectors of focus for the CIB include green infrastructure, clean power, public transit, trade and transportation and enhanced broadband infrastructure, with a mandate to provide advisory services to project sponsors from the early stages of project development to maximize its potential.
-To date, the CIB has approved C$13-billion in investments across Canada for projects such as the new Alberta transmission line, the Réseau express métropolitan, the Darlington Small Modular Reactor and a number of municipal zero-emission bus initiatives.
+To date, the CIB has approved over C$16-billion in investments across Canada for projects such as the new hybrid ferries in British Columbia, the Montreal-Trudeau International Airport transformation, the Réseau express métropolitan, the Darlington Small Modular Reactor and a number of municipal zero-emission bus initiatives.

 The P3 procurement methodology has been adopted in Canada for roads, bridges, rail (including rapid transit), hospitals, courthouses, schools, hydroelectric power generation facilities, organics and water/wastewater projects for long-term concessions.
 Historically, a wide range of accommodation and other public facilities have also been built, based upon design-build (DB), design-build-operation (DBO), design-build-finance (DBF), design-build-finance-maintain (DBFM) and related transaction structures.